robertjskelton/robertjskelton.github.io/_posts/2021-01-02-mazda-miata-remove-airbag-warning-stickers.markdown

 ![Sunvisor](/images/sunvisor/11.jpg)

 Now you can put the whole assembly back.
-Don't forget to plug in the map light connector before reassmbling.
+Don't forget to plug in the map light connector before reassembling.

 ![Sunvisor](/images/sunvisor/13.jpg)